Sjord/Sjord.github.io/_posts/2016-09-19-attacking-jwt-authentication.md

 #### Try it

 Go to [this RS256 demo page](http://demo.sjoerdlangkemper.nl/jwtdemo/rs256.php).
 You get a RS256 signed token.
 Create a new token, set the algorithm to HS256 and sign it with the [public key](http://demo.sjoerdlangkemper.nl/jwtdemo/public.pem).
 Verify that the key is accepted.
+You can check [this walk-through](https://www.nccgroup.trust/uk/about-us/newsroom-and-events/blogs/2019/january/jwt-attack-walk-through/) if you get stuck.

 ### Crack the key